HDGoldi/Docker_Training/Trainings/002_First_Container.markdown

     mysql  Ver 14.14 Distrib 5.7.19, for Linux (x86_64) using  EditLine wrapper
     ```

-5. You can also use `docker container exec` to connect to a new shell process inside an already-running container.
+5. You can also use `docker exec` to connect to a new shell process inside an already-running container.
 Executing the command below will give you an interactive shell (`sh`) inside your MySQL container.

     ```.term1
     docker exec -it mydb sh